Union Pacific Versus Peers: Still The Best-Of-Breed Railroad?

 However, when valued using long-term historic earnings or cash flow multiples, F.A.S.T. graphs illustrate none of these stocks appear cheap.
 All appear to be trading well above Fair Value.

 This is an excellent example why uncovering best-of-breed companies is only part of the due diligence exercise.
 Even after selecting an industry leader, the investor must perform a fair value estimate.
-Is the stock is discounted or dear?
+Is the stock discounted or dear?
 Industry best-in-class companies are not always "on sale."

 Conclusion